-Sexological Bodyworkers are somatic sex educators, supporting individuals, couples and groups to learn to direct their own erotic development, learn about their bodies, sex and sexuality, or work through sexual issues or concerns.
+Certified Sexological Bodyworkers (CSB - the first year level) and Certified Somatic Sex Educators (CSSE - the second year level) are professionals supporting individuals, couples and groups to learn to direct their own erotic development, learn about their bodies, sex and sexuality, or work through sexual issues or concerns.

-The course involves a variety of instructive modalities, including breath work, touch, Taoist Bodywork, pelvic release bodywork, scar tissue remediation, and Orgasmic Yoga coaching.
+The Somatic Sex Education™ training (this term describes both levels) involves a variety of instructive modalities, including breath work, touch, erotic bodywork, empowering embodied consent, scar tissue remediation, and Orgasmic Yoga coaching.

-One of the somatic realms that Sexological Bodyworkers introduce to our students is a state of arousal that is free of fantasy, unfinished emotional business, religious dogma, cultural caveats and habitual sexual behaviors.
+One of the somatic realms that Somatic Sex Educators introduce to our students is a state of arousal that is free of fantasy, unfinished emotional business, religious dogma, cultural caveats and habitual sexual behaviours.
 In this meditative state, an individual becomes aware of the body as a source of wisdom and freedom.
-One of the ways to access this fecund state is by actively receiving Taoist Bodywork.
+One of the ways to access this fecund state is by actively receiving erotic bodywork.
 Helping others access and make use of a variety of erotic states is foundational to the education we offer.

-Sexological Bodyworkers believe that sexual health and erotic education are basic human rights.
-The Certificate in Sexological Bodywork™ professional training is for people of all sexual orientations, gender identities, characteristics, or expressions.
+Somatic Sex Educators believe that sexual health and erotic education are basic human rights.
+The Somatic Sex Education™ professional training is for people of all sexual orientations, gender identities, characteristics and expressions.

 UK and Ireland Professional Training